abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 hiddenFromSearch: false
 ---

 In this tutorial, we will learn how to install arch linux.
 This can be used as a reference for installing vanilla arch linux.
-This tutorial will be a step by step guide and it will be install linux to a stage, where we can boot into the installed system.
+This tutorial will be a step by step guide to install linux to a stage, where we can boot into the installed system.
 No further builds of environments, other packages will not be covered in this turorial

 <!--more-->